fcato/academic-kickstart1/content/authors/admin/_index.md

 - Visitors
 ---

 Farrah Cato is an Associate Instructor of English at the University of Central Florida.
-Her research and teaching interests include Women's Speculative Fiction, Magical Realism, Material Culture, World Literature, and American Literature, especially 19th-century women's texts and slave narratives.
+Her research and teaching interests include Women's Speculative Fictions, Magical Realism, and Women's Material Cultures as Technologies of Resistance.